Imperial Noble Consort Dunyi

-Imperial Noble Consort Dunyi (惇怡皇貴妃 瓜爾佳氏; 3 December 1683 – 30 April 1768), of the Manchu Plain White Banner Gūwalgiya clan, was a consort of the Kangxi Emperor.
+Imperial Noble Consort Dunyi (惇怡皇貴妃; 3 December 1683 – 30 April 1768), of the Manchu Plain White Banner Gūwalgiya clan, was a consort of the Kangxi Emperor of the Qing dynasty of China.
 She was 29 years his junior.
 She outlived Empress Xiaoxianchun, Empress Nara, and several other of the Qianlong Emperor's imperial consorts and children.

 Life

 Family background

 Imperial Noble Consort Dunyi's personal name is unknown, while her milk name was Hanjiuchun (旱九春).